mberry1989/cloud-sample-app-flask/README.md

 # cloud-sample-app-flask
 The Dancing Goat demo site created using Flask and Jinja2 templates without an SDK and beginner-level knowledge of Python and Flask.

-This is a Flask (Python 3.x) application meant for use with the Dancing Goat sample project within Kentico Cloud.
-This project contains the home page and article content for Dancing Goat – an imaginary chain of coffee shops.
+This application is meant for use with the Dancing Goat sample project within Kentico Cloud.
+The project contains the home page and article content for Dancing Goat – an imaginary chain of coffee shops.
 If you don't have your own Sample Project, any administrator of a Kentico Cloud subscription [can generate one](https://app.kenticocloud.com/sample-project-generator).

 ### Setup